- Timeline: FirstNet Project in Vermont

 The Governor’s Decision

-With a contracted awarded, FirstNet and AT&T begins immediate work on coverage plans for each state.
-The plans will outline how they will build out the Radio Access Network in every state and territory in the U.S. A draft state plan will be given to the Vermont Public Safety Broadband Network Commission to review and give feedback to FirstNet.
+With a contract awarded, FirstNet and AT&T began immediate work on coverage plans for each state.
+The plans outline how they will build out the Radio Access Network in every state and territory in the U.S. Draft state plans were transmitted to states on June 19.
+In Vermont, the Public Safety Broadband Network Commission reviewed the draft plan and gave feedback to FirstNet.
 Governor Scott received notice of the final plan delivery on September 29.
-Upon receiving this notice, Vermont--and all of the states--now have 90 days to review the state plan and decide whether to opt-in or opt-out of the network.
+Upon receiving this notice, Vermont--and all of the states--now have 90 days to review their unique state plan and decide whether to opt-in or opt-out of the network.
 The deadline for governors to inform FirstNet of their decision is December 28, 2017.
 At their November 20 meeting, the commission voted to recommend to Governor Phil Scott that he should opt-in to the FirstNet plan for Vermont.
 Governor Scott announced on November 29 that Vermont would accept the federal build-out plan for FirstNet.
-For states that choose to opt-in, the responsibility to build and manage the network will rest on FirstNet and AT&T. All 50 states opted-in to the federal plan.
+For states that choose to opt-in, the responsibility and costs to fully build and manage the network will rest on FirstNet and AT&T. All 50 states opted-in to the federal plan.
 Had a state chosen to opt-out, that state would take on the responsibility of establishing and maintaining the network for up to 25 years.
 Opting-out states must meet stringent requirements to ensure the nationwide system remain interoperable, reliable and sustainable.
-Opt-out states will have to receive approval from the Federal Communications Commission and National Environmental Policy Act guidelines.
+Opt-out states will have to receive approval from the Federal Communications Commission, the National Telecommunications and Information Administration and FirstNet.
 There's more information on the Governor's decision on the opt-in/opt-out page of this web site.